savana-s/6yd-Dumpster/README.md

 # 6yd-Dumpster

-Website for a local dumpster business
+Website for a small waste management company.